sarisarixchange/assetory/README.md

 git push origin main
 ```

-### Publsish website to GitHub Pages
+### Publish website to GitHub Pages

-To deploy the changes to GitHub Pages, they can run:
+> To publish the changes to GitHub Pages, they can run:

 ```sh